zer0def/nginxinc-kubernetes-ingress/tests/README.md

 The project includes automated tests for testing the Ingress Controller in a Kubernetes cluster.
 The tests are written in Python3 and use the pytest framework.

 Below you will find the instructions on how to run the tests against a Minikube cluster.
-However, you are not limited to Minkube and can use other types of Kubernetes clusters.
+However, you are not limited to Minikube and can use other types of Kubernetes clusters.
 See the [Configuring the Tests](#configuring-the-tests) section to find out about various configuration options.

 ## Running Tests in Minikube